John Bingham, 7th Earl of Lucan: Gambling

 At the time, casinos could open only between 2:00 pm and 4:00 am, so Lucan often gambled into the early hours of the morning.
 He took tablets to deal with his insomnia and therefore usually awoke around lunchtime.
-On 7 November though, he broke routine and called his solicitor early in the morning, and at 10:30 am took a call from Colquhoun.
+On 7 November, though, he broke routine and called his solicitor early in the morning, and at 10:30 am took a call from Colquhoun.
 They arranged to eat at the Clermont at about 3:00 pm, but Lucan failed to appear.
 Colquhoun drove past the Clermont and Ladbroke clubs, and past Elizabeth Street, but could not find Lucan's car anywhere.
 Lucan also failed to arrive for his 1:00 pm lunch appointment with artist Dominic Elwes and banker Daniel Meinertzhagen, again at the Clermont.

-At 4:00 pm Lucan called at a chemist's on Lower Belgrave Street, close to Veronica's home, and asked the pharmacist there to identify a small capsule.
+At 4:00 pm, Lucan called at a chemist's on Lower Belgrave Street, close to Veronica's home, and asked the pharmacist there to identify a small capsule.
 It turned out to be Limbitrol 5, a drug for the treatment of anxiety and depression.
 Lucan had apparently made several similar visits since he separated from his wife; he never told the pharmacist where he got the drugs.
-At 4:45 pm he called a friend, literary agent Michael Hicks-Beach, and between 6:30 pm and 7:00 pm met with him at his flat on Elizabeth Street.
+At 4:45 pm, he called a friend, literary agent Michael Hicks-Beach; between 6:30 pm and 7:00 pm, Lucan met with him at Hicks-Beach's flat on Elizabeth Street.
 Lucan wanted his help with an article on gambling he had been asked to write for an Oxford University magazine.

 Lucan drove Hicks-Beach home at about 8:00 pm, not in his Mercedes-Benz, but in "an old, dark, and scruffy Ford", possibly a Ford Corsair he borrowed from Michael Stoop several weeks earlier.
-At 8:30 pm he called the Clermont to check on a reservation for dinner with Greville Howard and friends.
+At 8:30 pm, he called the Clermont to check on a reservation for dinner with Greville Howard and friends.
 Howard had called him at 5:15 pm and asked if he wished to come to the theatre, but Lucan had declined and made the alternative suggestion to meet at the Clermont at 11:00 pm.
 He failed to arrive and did not answer his telephone when called.